cjmet/AhMediaPlayer/README.md

 <br>

 ## Known Issues
+* Use the latest update of Visual Studio 2022, .Net 8, and .Net MAUI
 * %AppData% is Different in Win11/Console, Win11/Web, and Win11/Maui
+* Extra Wholesale Bag of Salt:
+  * Advice from earlier than Dec 2023 may be outdated or even incorrect.
+  * However, a fair amount of earlier advice and info on Xamarin can still be helpful.
+Just use it with caution, particularly on any more complicated issues.

 <br>

 ## Dev Blog
+* Use   <StackLayout Orientation="Horizontal" or "Vertical">
+  * VerticalStackLayout and HorizontalStackLayout do not always respect all placement options.
+These are apparently depreciated?
 * General House Keeping and cleaning up various experiment messes made while learning.
   * Constants.cs
 * Changed the Title in Appshell.xaml